flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

     # jobs.
 Pick ONE of the below options.
 They are Mutually Exclusive.
     # You can ask for X Amount of RAM per CPU (MB by default)
     #SBATCH --mem-per-cpu=4000
-    # Or, you can ask for a 'total amount of RAM'
+    # Or, you can ask for a 'total amount of RAM'.
+If you have multiple
+    # tasks and ask for a 'total amount' like below, then SLURM will
+    # split the total amount to each task evenly for you.
     ##SBATCH --mem=12G
     ##################################################################
     # Change the number of GPU's required and the most GPU's that can be
     # requested is 2 per node.
 As there are limited GPU slots, they are heavily
     # weighted against for Fairshare Score calculations.
-    # This line requests 0 GPU's by default.
+    # You can request either a 'tesla:X' or a 'gpu:x'
+    # You can either request 0, or omit this line entirely if you
+    # a GPU is not needed.
     #
     #SBATCH --gres="gpu:0"
     ##################################################################